 - CalTrain San Antonio Station provides transportation up and down the peninsula with connections to other public transportation include BART, the Santa Clara Light Rail system, and a variety of bus lines.

 - Bikeways routes to many local companies including Google, Stanford, LinkedIn, and Facebook.
-Lime has rental bikes stationed on the corner of Mayfield and Central Expressway.
+Lime has rental bikes stationed by the train station, but I haven’t seen them in awhile.

 Groceries & Supplies

 Within a 1-2 miles of Monta Loma:

 - Trader Joes: Quirky grocery store beloved by it’s patrons.
 Reasonably priced, small but well curated set of fresh foods, with a very tasty selection of prepared and frozen foods.

 - Dittmers: Classic German butcher shop with excellent sausage, meats, and interesting collection of imported European food.